Morningstar DividendInvestor Review: Moat-Focused Income Investing

 Is Morningstar DividendInvestor worth the money?

 For income investors who trust Morningstar’s methodology, yes.
-At approximately $170/year, you get access to a moat-focused dividend strategy backed by Morningstar’s research infrastructure and a real-money portfolio.
+At $239/year for the digital subscription, you get access to a moat-focused dividend strategy backed by Morningstar’s research infrastructure and a real-money portfolio.
 The value comes from avoiding dividend traps and identifying quality income stocks—if the newsletter helps you avoid even one dividend cut, it pays for itself many times over.
 The caveat: Morningstar doesn’t publish transparent performance data, so you’re buying into methodology and brand reputation rather than verified returns.

 What are the best alternatives to Morningstar DividendInvestor?